Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 What's Covered (and What's Not)

-Cinch covers normal wear and tear on most major home components, including items that many competitors exclude — like rust and corrosion damage and unknown pre-existing conditions.
+Cinch covers normal wear and tear on most major home components, including items that many competitors exclude, such as damage from rust and corrosion and unknown pre-existing conditions.

-• Plumbing systems and water heaters (capped at $1,000 per agreement)
+• Plumbing systems capped at $1,000 per agreement term and water heaters at $1,000 per unit

-• Kitchen appliances — up to $2,000 per covered appliance
+• Repair Only plan: up to $1,000 per covered repair; higher tiers up to $2,000 per covered appliance

 Common exclusions: